 During World War I, Anti-Aircraft Battery No. 1 was located here.
-It consisted of two 3-inch fixed-mount guns, Model 1917.
+It consisted of two 3-inch anti-aircraft guns, Model 1917, on concrete gun blocks.
 A temporary ammunition shelter was also built, but most wartime stores were stored at either Fort Stark or Fort Constitution.
-A fire-control cable was connected to the reservation from both forts.
+A fire-control communication cable was connected to the reservation from both forts.
 Officers' quarters were also built.
-No other large gun batteries were emplaced here.
+No other gun batteries were emplaced here.

-After the war the guns remained, and the 197th Coast Artillery Regiment (Anti-Aircraft), New Hampshire National Guard, was allowed to use the property for training purposes.
+After the war the guns remained, and the 197th Coast Artillery Regiment (Anti-Aircraft), New Hampshire National Guard, was allowed to use the property for training.
 A 36-inch General Electric trailer-mounted searchlight (harbor position #4) was emplaced at the center shoreline of the reservation in 1921.
 An 8-foot high wooden tower was built for the light.
-The light was shipped to Fort Heath, Boston, in 1925.
+The light was removed and shipped to Fort Heath, Boston, in 1925.
 In 1937 the reservation was renamed New Castle Military Reservation.
-The two AA guns were long removed by this time (by 1930?), and a new third emplacement was then built about 50 yards from the original two mounts, for the use of a mobile 3-inch anti-aircraft artillery gun.
-There is no further record however of any AA guns actually emplaced here after the original two guns were removed.
+The two AA guns were removed by this time.
+A concrete platform was built about 50 yards from the original gun blocks for the use of a mobile 3-inch anti-aircraft gun, but was never used.
+There is no record of any AA guns actually emplaced here after the original two guns were removed.

 Map based on 1920 US Army Corps of Engineers site map.

 Other buildings are unknown to author.